500 Miles: Hebrew

 A Hebrew version by Aviva Marks is called, "500 מייל" in 1966.
 The meaning of the name is "500 Miles", and it came part of her album Sweeter than Wine ("מתוק מיין").
 The song is mostly translation to Hebrew.

 Hindi

 Indian composer Rajesh Roshan used the tune to compose "Jab Koyi Baat Bigad Jaaye" (English: "When Things Go Wrong") in 1990's movie Jurm.

 Indonesian

-The tune of this song has been used in religious contents in Indonesia, in the widely popular book of songs and praise for Catholics in Indonesia, Madah Bakti, song number 366 "Ya Tuhan Kami Datang".
+The tune of this song has been used in religious contents in Indonesia.
+In the widely popular book of songs and praise for Catholics Madah Bakti, 500 Miles is adapted into Indonesian as “Ya Tuhan Kami Datang” (English: O Lord, We Come) and is included in the hymnal as hymn number 366.
+It is widely used in Roman Catholic liturgy in Indonesia, particularly in penitential or reflective contexts.
+In the hymn, the lyrics reflects key elements of Catholic spirituality, particularly the understanding of repentance as a communal and relational act.
+By acknowledging sin in both vertical (toward God) and horizontal (toward others) dimensions, the hymn underscores reconciliation as an essential preparation for participation in the Eucharistic celebration.
+However, they hymnal does not provide any context explaining the origin of the melody.
+Like other hymns translated into Indonesian, this may be because the song was originally secular and later turned into a hymn or song of praise.

 Japanese

 The Japanese duo Wink included it as the B side of their 1989 single 淋しい熱帯魚 (Samishii Nettaigyo), under the title 背中 まで 500 マイル (Senaka Made 500 Mairu; 500 Miles Back).
-In 2018, Japanese singer Kiyoe Yoshioka sang a Japanese version of the song, "500 Mairu" (500マイル) on her debut album Uta Iro.